SpiderLabs/OWASP-CRS-Documentation/making.rst

 Advanced Operator Usage
 =======================
-Most OPERATORS are self explanitory.
+Most OPERATORS are self explanatory.
 Many operators such as the string manipulation operators take arguments.
 Some operators such as the libinjection @detectXSS do not.
-In general the symantecs for most OPERATORS is quite straight forward.
+In general the semantics for most OPERATORS is quite straight forward.
 The exception to this rule is the default operator @rx, or regular expressions.
 Even if you know how to use regular expression, it is still quite easy to make a mistake in a security context.
 When writing a rule remember the following guidelines:

 * Regexp should avoid using ^ (alternative: \A) and $ (alternative: \Z) symbols, which are metacharacters for start and end of a string.
 It is possible to bypass regex by inserting any symbol in front or after regexp.
 * Regexp should be case-insensitive.
 It is possible to bypass regex using upper or lower cases in words.
 Modsecurity transformation commands (which are applied on string before regex pattern is applied) can also be included in tests to cover more regexps [51].